Interact with Tableland using smart contracts.

 create), writing SQL (

 mutate), and setting controllers for the table itself.
+Table reads, however, are not possible in smart contracts and happen entirely offchain.
 The registry is managed by and is part of the Tableland protocol, so there is no need for developers to deploy this on their own.
 You will just make calls to one of the deployed contracts.

-ITablelandController contract is how you can set you own access controls for a specific table.
-You can deploy implement and deploy your own controller contract and set custom permissions for your table(s).
+ITablelandController) is how you can set you own access controls for a specific table.
+You can implement and deploy your own controller contract and set custom permissions for your table(s).

 TablelandDeployments contract helps set up the

 TablelandTables interface by returning

 ITablelandTables instantiated with the correct registry address, inferred by the chain being used.
 But, you're free to do this on your own using the